Social Activists and Public Advocates

 This collection details records kept by the ACT UP organization committed to ending the AIDS crisis.

 The Albany County Civic Center Collection documents the policy decisions that went into planning an arena in downtown Albany.
 Originally named the Knickerbocker Arena, it was later known as the Pepsi Arena and the Times Union Center.

 0.75 cubic ft. (about 0.75 boxes)

-This collection includes material related to the Albany Friends Meeting's social justice activities, in particular the work of committees in opposition to the Vietnam War.
+This collection includes material related to the Albany Friends Meeting's social justice activities, specifically having to do with injustices within the New York State judicial system.

 1.0 cubic ft. (about 1.0 boxes)

 Founded to encorage and advance training and professionalism in public administration for New York State